 Not ideal for drinking on the rocks

-Getting the blender out for your next cocktail hour?
+Ready to whip out the blender for your next cocktail hour?
 Kelvin Slush Co.’s margarita mix is specifically crafted for blender drinks, including slushie machines and household blenders.
-If you don’t have either, this mix works just as well in a Vitamix, which is great for single servings.
+If you don’t have a blender or slushie machine, this mix works just as well in a Vitamix for single servings.

 Each bottle contains 64 ounces of liquid, enough for 37 frozen cocktails or 32 virgin slushies at 12 ounces each.
-Give the bottle a good shake before opening.
+Give the bottle a good shake before opening it.

 Not as sweet as most margaritas

-Though these do come in convenient, soda-like cans, Zing Zang leans on fresh flavors, blending fresh lime, key limes, and grapefruit with blue weber agave nectar (the same type of agave used in tequila) and pure cane sugar.
+Though these come in convenient, soda-like cans, Zing Zang leans on fresh flavors, blending fresh lime, key limes, and white grapefruit with blue agave nectar (the same type of agave used in tequila) and pure cane sugar.

 Many margarita mixes on the market can taste overly saccharine.
-We love the Tres Agaves Organic Margarita Mix (view at Amazon) because it highlights all-natural flavors, which is great for sipping with or without tequila.
-If you’re looking for a fiery flavor, we recommend Hella Cocktail Co’s Habanero Margarita Mixer (view at Amazon).
+We love the Tres Agaves Organic Margarita Mix because it highlights fresh flavors that are great for sipping with or without tequila.
+If you’re looking for a fiery flavor, we recommend Hella Cocktail Co’s Habanero Margarita Mixer.

 What to Look for in a Margarita Mix

-A typical margarita has tequila, an orange liqueur, and lime juice, plus salt on the rim.
+A typical margarita has tequila, an orange liqueur, lime juice, and salt on the rim.
 In order to make the mixture shelf-stable, many companies add preservatives or sweeteners, ranging from artificial sucralose to natural agave and cane sugar.
-If you're following a certain diet or are conscious about your health, avoid bottles that use artificial sweeteners.
-These will make the margarita taste processed and sugary.
+Artificial sweeteners can make the margarita taste processed and sugary, so always check the label.
 One of the best parts of this cocktail is its fresh lime flavor, so if you'd like to replicate that in a mix, look for ones that use lime concentrate over lime flavorings.

 There's a wide range of different flavors out there, so don't be afraid to experiment.
-A lime margarita is classic, but why not try a spicy one?
-Perhaps a refreshing flavor, like strawberry or watermelon?
+A lime margarita is a classic, but why not try a spicy one with refreshing flavor, like strawberry or watermelon?
 If you’re serving drinks to others, consider picking up a few different flavor options so there’s something for everyone.